Getting Started in a Nutshell

 SAP Fiori UIs

-Besides, being usable from any UI frontends using standard AJAX requests, CAP provides out-of-the-box support for SAP Fiori UIs, for example, with respect to SAP Fiori annotations and advanced features such as search, value helps and SAP Fiori draft.
+CAP provides out-of-the-box support for SAP Fiori UIs, for example, with respect to SAP Fiori annotations and advanced features such as search, value helps and SAP Fiori Draft.

 In Node.js, the easiest way to provide implementations for services is through equally named .js files placed next to a service definition's .cds file: